veejayhq/veejayhq/content/installing.md

 veejay-server $ sudo make install
 ```

-If you want to build for a generic or specific architecture:
+If you want to build for a generic or specific architecture, replace the above configure command with one of these:

 ```
 # generic